 The Commission has the power to conduct a special investigation of a licensee at any time.
 This may be deemed necessary to confirm or review a licensee's operation, or where there are concerns regarding operational issues.
 While some of these may be conducted by visiting the licensee's premises, they can also be carried out remotely.
 The findings from a special investigation may lead to a speedy resolution of any underlying causes for concern, or in some instances the issuance of further sanctions.
-One special investigation was instigated in 2016 and a special investigation which was commenced in 2014 concluded in 2016.
+One special investigation was instigated in 2017.